MaverickDSmith/binary-pointclouds/README.md

 ## Results

+For further information on the results, please refer to the [extended results page.](assets/docs/results.md)

 ### Storage Tests

 In these tests, we compare our technique against other downsampling techniques to see which one stores data more compact.
 More information the experiments can be found in the Experiments section.